Pew News

 You are welcome this and every Sunday…

-Reverend Mark, Reverend Sharon and members of the lay team, lead services in all three of our churches and we also live stream the 10am service from Earls Colne via Facebook.
-See our Services page for our full schedule for this month and our Events page for details of social events.
+Our services are led by Clergy, Licensed Lay Ministers and Lay Worship Leaders, and we offer a variety of different styles of worship.
+We also live stream most of the services from Earls Colne Church through Facebook (The Three Colnes).
+Please see our Services page for our full schedule for this month and our Events page for details of social events.

 Day and Date Time Church Service